 Skip to main content

-The configuration examples below use simplified pseudo-code (e.g., new StaticAddressCondition(...), new AndCondition(...)) to illustrate the logical composition of conditions.
+The configuration examples below use simplified pseudo-code (for example, new StaticAddressCondition(args) or new AndCondition([list])) to illustrate how conditions compose.
 In practice, deploy conditions via their respective factory contracts using viem.
-See the SDK quickstart for executable code.
+See the Deploy an operator guide for executable code.

 Example 1: Standard E-Commerce with 7-Day Escrow

 Use Case: Online marketplace with buyer protection.
-7-day escrow period, payer can freeze for 3 days, receiver or arbiter can release after escrow.
+7-day escrow period, payer can freeze for 3 days, receiver or arbiter can capture after escrow.

 Complete Configuration